 Venue

-Campus Plaza Kyoto 4F Lecture Room 2 (access)
+Campus Plaza Kyoto 4F Lecture Room 2 (Access)

-(〒600-8216 939 Higashishiokoji-cho, Shimogyo-ku, Kyoto)
+(〒600-8216 939 Higashi-Shiokoji-cho, Nishitoin-dori, Shimogyo-ku, Kyoto)

 Target

-100 people (first-come, first-served basis)
+100 (first-come, first-served basis)

 Participation Fee

-of experiences by deaf students and supporters (2) Understanding
+(1) Presentations by hearing-impaired students and supporters

-of note-taking methods (3) Practice of note-taking (handwritten take experience)
+(3) Practice of note-taking (handwritten taking experience)

 How to apply

-(Please convert the ■ part to @ and send
+(Please convert the ■ part to @ and send it)

-) 【Name】2016 Note-taking Training Course Application
+【Subject】2016 Note-Taker Training Course Application

-◆ Contents
+◆ Description

-※ Personal information will be used only for purposes related to the operation of this project.
+* Personal information will be used only for purposes related to the operation of this project.

 Application Period

-Tuesday, July 12, 2016 ~ Monday, September 12,
+Tuesday, July 12, 2016 ~ Monday, September 12, 2016

 University Consortium Kyoto-Kyoto City Welfare Volunteer Center